Clear labelling

 How GFI Europe helped to defeat the veggie burger ban

-In 2020, the European Union considered plans to ban plant-based producers from describing their foods with everyday language like “burger” and “sausage”.
+In 2020, the European Parliament considered plans to ban plant-based producers from describing their foods with everyday language like “burger” and “sausage”.

 In the weeks before the Parliament voted on the veggie burger ban, we worked with allies to reach out directly to all MEPs to inform them of the risks the ban posed to the EU’s green ambitions.